 Because Daytona Beach became the place Bethune called home for the rest of her life, she worked tirelessly to improve conditions in the town.
-In 1911, after realizing the country’s segregation policies were harming the health of African-Americans, who were often turned away from hospitals, Bethune established McLeod Hospital in Daytona Beach.
-It worked in tandem with the McLeod Training School for Nurses, and offered a sanctuary for African-American nursing students and the sick in the racially segregated town.
+In 1911, after realizing the country’s segregation policies were harming the health of Black Americans, who were often turned away from hospitals, Bethune established McLeod Hospital in Daytona Beach.
+It worked in tandem with the McLeod Training School for Nurses, and offered a sanctuary for Black nursing students and the sick in the racially segregated town.

-In addition to the school, she in turn educated the country on issues related to civil rights, especially in regards to African-Americans and women.
+In addition to the school, she in turn educated the country on issues related to civil rights, especially in regards to Black people and women.
 Just one year after becoming president of Bethune-Cookman College, Bethune became president of the National Association of Colored Women’s Clubs (NACW) in 1924.
-In 1935, Bethune founded The National Council of Negro Women to connect African-American women across the country and to establish a national voice for them.
-One year later, she became the first African-American woman to lead a federal agency, the Office of Minority Affairs, which was part of the National Youth Administration (NYA).
+In 1935, Bethune founded The National Council of Negro Women to connect Black women across the country and to establish a national voice for them.
+One year later, she became the first Black woman to lead a federal agency, the Office of Minority Affairs, which was part of the National Youth Administration (NYA).
 In all, she worked on committees under an impressive total of five U.S. presidents.

 While it’s challenging to quantify Bethune’s work and the effect it had on the lives of students at Bethune-Cookman and those touched by the organizations she was affiliated with, it is possible to gain insight into her life by visiting the university's campus and stopping by a modest two-story framed structure Bethune called home.